 By the way, the most powerful of all keyword research tools is right in front of our eyes the whole time - Google Search!
 To be more precise: The Google Suggest feature of the search box.
 Although the feature doesn't provide any search volume data, the suggestions can certainly keep up with keyword research tools.
 That's because many tools are actually based on the Google Suggest feature.

 The feature suggest additions to your search query:

 - Open an incognito tab in a browser of your choice

 - Go to google.com

-- If you don't want to sell a local service/product, make sure to block access to your site - to avoid local keyword suggestions.
+- If you don't want to sell a local service/product, make sure you block access to your location to avoid local keyword suggestions.

-- Enter your keyword and the letter "a" in the input mask
+- Enter your keyword and the letter "a" in the search box

 - Write down relevant suggestions for your keyword in your mind map

 - Continue with the rest of the alphabet

 This process does take some time.
 The advantage is you'll only be shown relevant search terms which are regularly being searched for by other people in the search engine.
 What data is more reliable than the data provided by Google itself?